 “It’s important to look out for the client’s interest,” he says.
 “What I hate is running into attorneys who are looking out for their own bottom line.
 They tend to fan the flames of a dispute so they can keep their meter running as far as their billing goes, instead of just cutting to the chase and getting something done that helps their client.
 My own personal philosophy is to look for the earliest point at which I can resolve a case for a client in their favor.”

-In addition to being Byrd Davis Alden & Henrichson, LLP primary commercial-litigation attorney, he also is the firm’s main appellate lawyer.
+In addition to being a Byrd Davis Alden & Henrichson, LLP commercial-litigation attorney, he was also the firm’s main appellate lawyer.
 He has written numerous appellate briefs in cases involving Byrd Davis Alden & Henrichson, LLP clients.

-Whether he is trying a case, assisting a business client, or writing appellate briefs, Davis derives a great deal of professional satisfaction from the practice of law.
+Whether he was trying a case, assisting a business client, or writing appellate briefs, Davis derives a great deal of professional satisfaction from the practice of law.